Seneca-BSA/bsa/docs/ses250/lab1.md

     > **Lab Question 6:** What interaction between the rod and the straw do you observe?
 Write it down into the observation table you created in the pre-lab.
 Explain the phenomenon.
 Refer to [Chapter 5.2 in the University Physic Volume 2 textbook](https://openstax.org/books/university-physics-volume-2/pages/5-2-conductors-insulators-and-charging-by-induction) if required.

-Once you've completed all the above steps, ask the lab professor or instructor over and demostrate you've completed the lab and your observation.
+Once you've completed all the above steps, ask the lab professor or instructor over and demostrate you've completed the lab and written down all your observation.
 You might be asked to explain some of the concepts you've learned in this lab.

+## Post-Lab

+1. Using the skills and knowledge acquired from this lab, answer the post-lab question(s) on blackboard.
+Due one week after the lab.